HenryCWong/genomic-barcode-counter/README.md

 Runs one fastq file

 **runAll.sh**
-Runs all fastq files in the specified directory.
+Runs all fastq files in the specified directory and runs `combineFiles.jl` to merge all files into one tsv file.

 ## Requirements
 julia v1.4.3